leftthomas/FastSCNN/README.md

 2. No `color channels noise and brightness` used;
 3. No `auxiliary losses` at the end of `learning to downsample` and the `global feature extraction modules` used;
 4. The training `epochs` is `100`;
-5. `Adam` optimizer with learning rate `1e-3` is used to train this model.
+5. `Adam` optimizer with learning rate `1e-3` is used to train this model;
+6. No `Polynomial Learning Scheduler` used.

 <table>
 	<tbody>